Last Updated on

 After I have uploaded the image, I write a description in the description field.
 This will also be included in the “Pin”.

-You can easily see why I recommend Social Warfare to people using WordPress.
+You can easily see why I recommend Social Warfare (affiliate link) to people using WordPress.

 These are some of the tactics that have worked well for me but I do want to mention, they will not work unless you write quality content your audience will love.